thesagrotan/emarocks/tasks.md

 The codebase is now ready for Section 7 (TypeScript Improvements), which will focus on strengthening types and type safety throughout the project.

 Please review the changes and continue with the remaining tasks in the checklist.
 The font handling improvements should provide more consistent text rendering and prevent caching-related visual artifacts.

+---
+**Refactoring Complete:** All tasks in the checklist have been addressed.